pixelballoon/pixelboost/README.md

 Once you have the code and assets downloaded follow the next few steps

 Run 'launchtools.command', and note the options.
 You want to run in the following order:

-*Make Projects* - This will generate all of the relevant projects files for iOS, OSX, Android, and Emscripten.
+1. Make Projects : This will generate all of the relevant projects files for iOS, OSX, Android, and Emscripten.
-*Build Assets*  - This will build all of the assets and tools necessary for the project, including the level editor and game tools.
+2. Build Assets  : This will build all of the assets and tools necessary for the project, including the level editor and game tools.
-*Run Editor* - This will open the level editor, we'll go over specifics on using this later, for now just hit export.
+3. Run Editor    : This will open the level editor, we'll go over specifics on using this later, for now just hit export.

 Once these steps are complete, you're ready to run the project.